Israel – Serbia Tax Treaty

 Reciprocal Promotion and Protection of Investments

-To read the agreement in English, please click here.
+To read the agreement in English, click here

 Convention on the Prevention of Double Taxation

-The agreement between the Governments of Israel and Serbia regarding the avoidance of double taxation was signed in November 2018 and entered into force on October 15, 2019.
+The agreement between the Governments of Israel and Serbia regarding avoiding double taxation was signed on November 21, 2018, and entered force on December 31, 2019.

 VAT: 20%